Analysis | What we’re talking about when we talk about civil war

 For Vox, Zack Beauchamp spoke with a number of historians and political scientists about the possible trajectories on which the country might be headed.
-Titled “How does this end?,” Beauchamp at one point in the essay summarizes the predictions of those with whom he spoke: “hotly contested elections whose legitimacy is doubted by the losing side, massive street demonstrations, a paralyzed Congress, and even lethal violence among partisans.”
+Titled “How does this end?,” the essay summarizes the predictions of those with whom he spoke: “hotly contested elections whose legitimacy is doubted by the losing side, massive street demonstrations, a paralyzed Congress, and even lethal violence among partisans.”

 A poll conducted by The Washington Post and the University of Maryland tested a related question: Would Americans actually engage in violence against the government?
 A third of respondents said that, under some circumstances, they might, including 4 in 10 Republicans and independents.
 That led to understandable hand-wringing about the country’s political future, including from Post opinion columnist Paul Waldman.